 What is the punishment for adultery?

 The punishment for adultery varies by state.
 In states where it is a crime, it could range from fines to imprisonment.
 However, it is rarely prosecuted.
-In other states, while not a crime, it can have an impact on divorce proceedings, affecting things like asset division and spousal support.
+In other states, while not a crime, it can have an impact on divorce proceedings.

 Is it illegal to have a boyfriend while married?

 Legally speaking, it is not generally illegal to have a boyfriend while married.
-However, it can be considered adultery and could have legal consequences in the context of a divorce, especially in states where adultery affects the division of marital property or spousal support.
+However, it can be considered adultery and could have legal consequences in the context of a divorce.
+This is true especially in states where adultery affects the division of marital property or spousal support.